The general dispensation from the obligation to attend Mass on Sundays and Holy Days of Obligation expired on Saturday, March 13.

 For questions about the application of any of the circumstances warranting a dispensation, please contact your pastor or any priest.

-Effective March 13, churches in the Archdiocese of Detroit are no longer required to limit attendance to no more than 50 percent capacity.
+Churches in the Archdiocese of Detroit are no longer required to limit attendance to any more than 50 percent capacity.

 The Archdiocese is committed to assisting pastors to adjust Mass schedules or offer additional public Masses, insofar as possible, to make it easier for as many of the faithful as possible to attend Mass while still practicing social distancing.
 Rest assured that any Catholic who approaches a church and is turned away due to the church’s capacity having been reached, has faithfully fulfilled his obligation.